KevinThompson96/TryHackMe-SOC-Simulator/README.md

 Overall, I correctly identified the true positives and the false positives from the alerts I triaged.

 At the end of the simulation, an analysis of your incident reports for each alert is generated using AI.
-The general theme of the feedback I received was include a little more information in terms of the 5Ws: Who, What, When, Where, and Why.
+The general theme of the feedback I received was to include a little more information in terms of the 5Ws: Who, What, When, Where, and Why.
 To get a more comprehensive analysis, I should have been more diligent to include things like the internal and destination IP addresses, firewall activity, lack of observed impact, and whether the suspicious link used a URL shortner.

 These are improvements I will take with me when I run this lab again.